David C. Lam Asian Garden

 The garden derives a significant microclimate from the forest cover, but also because the ocean—the Salish Sea—is 100 metres below the garden.
 The main path, Asian Way, circumnavigates the garden, and from it, paths named for famous plant explorers of the past, wind through the planted areas.
-Most of the pathways are covered with wood chips, which limits accessibility to some degree, but there is also a network of paved pathways suitable for the mobility impaired.
+Most of the pathways are covered with wood chips, which limits accessibility to some degree, but there is also a network of paved pathways suitable for guests with accessibility and mobility challenges.

 The Asian Garden is dedicated to the cultivation of temperate Asian wild plants.
 The collections are derived primarily from the Himalayas, Japan, Korea and especially China and they range from herbaceous perennials and ground covers to shrubs, climbers and trees.
 The garden is unified by a background of native plants and extensive plantings of Rhododendron species.
 Maples (Acer), mountain ash (Sorbus) and magnolias (Magnolia) are extensively planted, and there is a large collection of species of Hydrangea and members of the storax family (Styracaceae).
 Climbing plants such as Clematis, Actinidia (kiwifruit), Lonicera (honeysuckle), and Rosa are prominent features on many of the taller native conifers.
 A number of species of Rubus (bramble), Epimedium and Rodgersia are used as ground covers, and together with plantings of Primula, lily, and arum relatives, provide interest in every season of the year.